 Since last year, I have received a number of emails from applicants telling me how my article titled How To Show Leadership When You Don’t Have Reporting Responsibilities helped them brainstorm ideas for their leadership stories.
 Recently, an applicant reached out to me with a couple of queries regarding that article about leadership.

 Here are his questions along with my responses:

-Question #1 From the facts that are put together on your article, I understand that excellence in a technical role and the leadership qualities exhibited add value to the B-School essays and thereby contribute for the selection.
-I have work-experience of 3 years in an IT company in a technical role.
+Question #1: From the facts that are put together on your article, I understand that excellence in a technical role and the leadership qualities exhibited add value to the B-School essays and thereby contribute to the selection.
+I have work experience of 3 years in an IT company in a technical role.
 How do I project the improvements done at work by technology enhancements?
 I feel explaining that would only support my technical expertise at the role rather than projecting any expertise in leadership or managerial capabilities.
 How do I handle this?

-ØDid you have to you take a decision with insufficient information?
+- Did you have to take a decision with insufficient information?

-ØDid you have to step out of your assigned job responsibilities and go an extra mile to complete a project on time?
+- Did you have to step out of your assigned job responsibilities and go the extra mile to complete a project on time?

 If the answer to any of these questions is yes, you have demonstrated leadership qualities.
 Go ahead and elaborate that story using the 4-part structure –challenge/situation, action, outcome, significance/ learning.

-Note: You may click at the link below to read the article:
+Note: You may click here to read the article on Leadership.